AdobeDocs/audience-manager.it-IT/help/using/dil/dil-use-cases.md

 **Descrizione**

-In una coppia chiave-valore, il `c_` prefisso aggiunto alla chiave identifica il segnale come dati definiti dal cliente.
-I dati definiti dal cliente vengono utilizzati per il targeting sul sito specifico trasmesso nei dati su una chiamata dell&#39;evento.
-Tuttavia, a volte desiderate che queste informazioni siano disponibili in tutte le proprietà dell&#39;account Audience Manager.
-A tal fine, mappare il valore in una coppia `c_` chiave-valore in una chiave a livello di piattaforma.
-Una chiave a livello di piattaforma ha `d_` il prefisso e rende il segnale disponibile per il targeting in tutte le proprietà dell&#39;account.
+In a key-value pair, the `c_` prefix appended to the key identifies the signal as customer-defined data.
+I dati definiti dal cliente vengono utilizzati per il targeting sul sito specifico trasmesso nei dati su una chiamata dell'evento.
+Tuttavia, a volte desiderate che queste informazioni siano disponibili in tutte le proprietà dell'account Audience Manager.
+To do this, map the value in a `c_` key-value pair to a platform level key.
+A platform level key is prefixed with `d_` and makes the signal available for targeting across all properties in your account.

 Ad esempio, puoi raccogliere i dati del codice ZIP da un particolare sito, ma eseguire il targeting per tutte le proprietà di Audience Manager.
-Per rendere disponibile il codice ZIP a livello di piattaforma, potete mappare la chiave del codice ZIP definita dal cliente (ad es. `c_zip`) a una chiave definita piattaforma come mostrato di seguito.
+To make the ZIP code available at the platform level, you could map your customer-defined ZIP code key (e.g. `c_zip`) to a platform defined key as shown below.

 **Esempio di codice**